Golding’s Free Dive

 A hotspot for all things fun and entertainment, there’s plenty to tempt your tastebuds on one of Wellington’s buzziest streets — Courtenay Place.

-Up a flight of winding stairs or down a laneway, these are Wellington’s best-kept secret bars.
+Up a flight of winding stairs, down a laneway, or tucked into the back of a hotel, here’s how to find Wellington’s hidden bars.